thesofproject/sof-docs/contribute/linux/development_tree.rst

 One fundamental and non-negotiable premise of Linux kernel development is "we don't break the userspace."
-More specifically, users may update their kernels at any time, while keeping the SOF firmware binary and topology files stored in the root filesystem unchanged.
+More specifically, users may update their kernels at any time while keeping the SOF firmware binary and topology files stored in the root filesystem unchanged.
 The expectation is that the SOF Linux driver does not generate any errors and that audio functionality remains unchanged.